 - You are prompt with your time reporting.Never make hospital personnel hunt you down for your time cards.
 Turn them in ASAP!

 - You complete every contract you start.

-Negotiating a contract is just that: negotiating.
+Negotiating travel nurse contracts is just that: negotiating.
 It involves give and take–it involves collaboration.
-Understanding that you and your staffing agency are on the same page, that both of you want the best situation possible for you and the hospital, can help you stay open as you are working on an agreement.
-You may discover that one option has a lower rate of pay but offers better housing options; or you might decide that location is a higher priority than a signing bonus.
+Understanding that you and your travel staffing agency are on the same page, that both of you want the best situation possible for you and the hospital, can help you stay open as you are working on an agreement.
+You may discover that one option has a lower rate of pay but offers better travel nurse housing options; or you might decide that location is a higher priority than a signing bonus.

 Part of flexibility, however, can mean that you choose to have more than one travel nurse staffing agency working for you.
 Different travel nurse agencies offer different pay packages and have different relationships with a variety of hospitals, keeping your options open.
 Be mindful of pitting one agency against another, however, as this could backfire.
 That’s not to say that you can’t use benefits at one agency to give you a strong negotiating position at another agency, but be careful of your language if you choose to go this route.
 Saying something like, “I’ve been offered X, but I’d prefer to work with you.
 What can we do?” can paint you in a stronger light than trying to strong-arm your recruiter.

 If asking for money isn’t your thing, don’t sweat it.
 Many agencies these days are very open about what they pay and how much they are willing to spend.
 Some will even let you know upfront whether you qualify for free housing or health insurance.
 This transparency makes it easier to negotiate a better salary package.